 This cruisy city walk is packed with markets, cobblestone laneways, cool bars and heritage buildings.
 Kickstart your walk at Circular Quay and follow the foreshore bend past restaurants, the ferry terminal and into the western heart of Sydney Cove, otherwise known as The Rocks.
 On this path, you’ll find Australia’s oldest pub, The Fortune of War, and near the police station—a series of hidden passages that make up the Nurses Walk (a walkway built in the late 70s to honour the nurses who helped set up hospitals around this area in the 18th and 19th Century).

-The Harbour’s newest walk is Barangaroo Reserve and it offers up six glorious hectares of open space and headlands for walking enthusiasts.
+Sydney Harbour’s newest walk is Barangaroo Reserve and it offers up six glorious hectares of open space and headlands for walking enthusiasts.
 Though it’s the absolute perfect spot for cycling and picnics, you’ll want to make sure you tick this one off your weekend walks bucket list because it’s usually decorated with markets.
 There’s also the Wulugul Walk (“wulugul” being the local Indigenous word for kingfish) and Stargazer Lawn to check out, and a little off-road climb that rewards you with terraced native gardens.

 Bondi To Bronte

 Bondi to Bronte is about as Sydney as you can get.
 Whether you’re there to get fit or pretend to be fit, you can expect a long cliffside coastal walk full of beautiful people, spectacular views and some of the world's prettiest beaches (hot tip: Tamarama at sunrise is a sure-fire beauty).
 Start at Bondi then trek your way down to Bronte, stopping at every beach for a dip along the way.
-If you’re feeling extra energetic, walk all the way to Coogee and reward yourself with a seafood feast at Coogee Pavilion or a well-deserved wine or two at Coogee Wine Room.

 Hermitage Foreshore Track